'Americanah' Author Explains 'Learning' To Be Black In The U.S.

 "Race is such a strange construct," says Adichie, "because you have to learn what it means to be black in America.
 So you have to learn that watermelon is supposed to be offensive."

 Adichie is a MacArthur Fellowship winner and author of the novels Purple Hibiscus and Half of A Yellow Sun.
-Her new novel, Americanah, explores this question of what it means to be black in the U.S., and tells the story of a young Nigerian couple, one of whom leaves for England and the other of whom leaves for America.
+Her novel Americanah explores this question of what it means to be black in the U.S., and tells the story of a young Nigerian couple, one of whom leaves for England and the other of whom leaves for America.

 The title, she says, is a Nigerian word for those who have been to the U.S. and return with American affectations.